 After the first few miles, you might be wondering how Cataract Canyon got its name.
 Cataract means waterfall after all, but a gentle current carries you through 2,000-foot red rock cliffs.
 You might sleep on a big sandy beach or hike up to ancient petroglyphs, but once you reach the confluence of the Green River the current picks up speed.
 Now you’re in Canyonlands National Park and the brown waves begin to slosh around the rocks.
 When lateral walls of water move across the current and pulsing waves form between boulders, you have arrived.
 Mile Long, Satan’s Gut, and the Big Drops come in quick succession.
 Hold on tight because in spring and early summer, these are some of the biggest rapids in North America.

-This 17-mile stretch of whitewater can be run in a single day, but since each group is allowed to camp overnight it’s worth taking your time.
+This 17-mile stretch of whitewater can be run in a single day, but since each group is allowed to camp overnight it’s worth taking your time on a Westwater Canyon rafting trip.
 You may see Bald Eagles swoop high above the red rock canyons, but once the walls turn to dark gneiss you’ll want to start paying attention.
 Rapids like Staircase, Big Hummer, and Funnel Falls will serve as your appetizer as the river plunges toward Skull Rapid, one of the most notorious in the West.
 One mistake and you’ll be captured in The Room of Doom, a huge recirculating eddy with solid cliff walls.
 Make it past that and you’ll be rewarded with a few more fun Class III rapids before the take out, and you’ll wish you could do it all over again.

 The Green River cuts through the Uinta Mountains to form the imposing Gates of Lodore on the northern tip of Dinosaur National Monument.
 Major John Wesley Powell’s 1869 expedition gave the canyon this name for its ominous, other-worldly feel.
 It’s arguably the most beautiful Utah canyon for what it contains.
 There’s verdant vegetation along the banks, and then slickrock sandstone cliffs where bighorn sheep graze among dinosaur fossils, petroglyphs, and Wild West artifacts.
 Pair that with Disaster Falls, Hell’s Half Mile, and other rapids that’ll keep your eyes wide for the 44-mile stretch.